Arceveti/SM64-v2/README.md

 - Ground pound dive similar to SMO, but can also be used to cancel out of a ground pound if the analog stick is held back (Arceveti) *
 - Check past null floors for a safe floor on the other side, preventing most cases of invisible walls caused by small gaps in level geometry (Arceveti) *
 - General movement improvements, less softlocks, etc. See config for more details (Arceveti) *
-- Water steps are split into quarter steps just like ground and air steps (Arceveti) *
 - Mario can move sideways on ledges (Arceveti) *
 - [Unique wall slide which takes horizontal momentum into account](https://i.imgur.com/3RXfVKU.png) (Arceveti) *
 - Configurable wall kick/slide angle (Arceveti) *